 Therefore, it is a good idea to load JavaScript(s) only after the content has loaded.

+If you are already using good web hosting?
 Awesome, let’s skip to defer parsing of JavaScript.

 Not sure? whether your hosting is as good as your website deserves, don’t worry.
-We recommend SiteGround Hosting and Kinsta Hosting for better sitespeed.

-Read our SiteGround Review and Kinsta Review.
+Read our Kinsta Review.

-Now, since you have an understanding of what is defer parsing of JavaScript and why should defer loading of JavaScript(s).
+Now, since you have an understanding of what is defer parsing of JavaScript and why you should defer loading of JavaScript(s).

 It is a good time to figure out which JavaScript(s) (on your website) are the culprits and need to be deferred.